 Validating platform integrity after Windows is running (run time)

 While Windows Defender System Guard provides advanced protection that will help protect and maintain the integrity of the platform during boot and at run time, the reality is that we must apply an "assume breach" mentality to even our most sophisticated security technologies.
 We should be able to trust that the technologies are successfully doing their jobs, but we also need the ability to verify that they were successful in achieving their goals.
 When it comes to platform integrity, we can’t just trust the platform, which potentially could be compromised, to self-attest to its security state.
 So Windows Defender System Guard includes a series of technologies that enable remote analysis of the device’s integrity.

 As Windows 10 boots, a series of integrity measurements are taken by Windows Defender System Guard using the device’s Trusted Platform Module 2.0 (TPM 2.0).
 System Guard Secure Launch will not support earlier TPM versions, such as TPM 1.2.
 This process and data are hardware-isolated away from Windows to help ensure that the measurement data is not subject to the type of tampering that could happen if the platform was compromised.
 From here, the measurements can be used to determine the integrity of the device’s firmware, hardware configuration state, and Windows boot-related components, just to name a few.

 After the system boots, Windows Defender System Guard signs and seals these measurements using the TPM.
-Upon request, a management system like Intune or System Center Configuration Manager can acquire them for remote analysis.
+Upon request, a management system like Intune or Microsoft Endpoint Configuration Manager can acquire them for remote analysis.
 If Windows Defender System Guard indicates that the device lacks integrity, the management system can take a series of actions, such as denying the device access to resources.